ovvesley/lampada/README.md

 # lampada
-uma lampada para testar a funcionalidade do Netlify de siste estaticos atraves do Git.
+uma lampada para testar a funcionalidade do Netlify de site estaticos atraves do Git.

 Link funcional do Netlify